The 12 Best Canned, Soft, & Wet Cat Foods Of 202023 min read

-To treat food allergies and sensitivities, switch to a limited ingredient diet free from the offending ingredient to minimize the risk of triggering the allergy.
+To treat food allergies and sensitivities (or to appeal to picky eaters), switch to a limited ingredient diet free from the offending ingredient to minimize the risk of triggering the allergy.

-The best wet cat food will be rich in high-quality animal proteins, balanced with healthy fats, and supplemented with vitamins and minerals to ensure nutritional balance.
+The best wet cat food will be rich in high-quality animal protein sources, balanced with healthy fats, and supplemented with vitamins and minerals to ensure nutritional balance.

 If you’re not sure where to start in shopping for a wet cat food, try one of our top 11 picks reviewed above!